ret2eax/snowaudit/README.md

 - The user is solely responsible for any consequences resulting from the use of this software.
 - The software is subject to change without notice, and the developer does not guarantee that it will be updated or maintained.

-## Liability Disclaimer
+## Disclaimer

-snowaudit is provided for informational purposes only, and the developer of snowaudit disclaims any liability for any damages or losses resulting from the use of snowaudit or the reliance on the information provided.
+**snowaudit** is provided for informational purposes only, and the developer of snowaudit disclaims any liability for any damages or losses resulting from the use of snowaudit or the reliance on the information provided.
 The user acknowledges that they use snowaudit at their own risk, and the developer shall not be liable for any damages, including but not limited to direct, indirect, incidental, special, or consequential damages arising from its use.
 The user agrees to indemnify and hold the developer of snowaudit harmless from any claims, damages, or expenses arising from the use of snowaudit or the reliance on the information provided.